“The most used words in men’s vs. women’s basketball coverage” up at Mental Floss

 3 comments on ““The most used words in men’s vs. women’s basketball coverage” up at Mental Floss

-1. Debra Snell says:
+1. Debra Snell's avatar Debra Snell says:

 Nic, this is fascinating.
 Thanks for the enlightening report.